 -

-Set realistic expectations: Modern printed documents achieve 95-99% accuracy; historical or handwritten documents may only reach 70-85%.
+Set realistic expectations: Modern printed documents are easier than historical or handwritten documents.

 -